datameshgroup/fusion/docs/api-reference/fusion-api-fuel-extension.md

 A payment through the Fusion API Fuel Extension expands the mandatory fields for a `SaleItem`.
 :::

-The Fusion API requires the Sale System to provide the basket items for every payment.
-The Fusion API Fuel Extension expands the mandatory fields required to enable fuel card purchases.
+The Fusion API requires the Sale System populate the [SaleItem](/docs/api-reference/data-model#saleitem) array with the basket items for every payment.
+The Fusion API Fuel Extension expands the mandatory fields required in each item to enable fuel card purchases.

 The extra [SaleItem](/docs/api-reference/data-model#saleitem) fields required for the Fusion API Fuel Extension are as follows:
 - For **every** basket item, the Sale System must populate the fuel product code(s) within CustomFields